In Exercises 33–40, use the given probability value to determine ... | Channels for Pearson+

 Significance Level

 The significance level, often denoted as alpha (α), is a threshold used in hypothesis testing to determine whether to reject the null hypothesis.
-Commonly set at 0.05, it indicates a 5% risk of concluding that a difference exists when there is none.
-If the p-value (probability value) is less than α, the results are considered statistically significant.
+Commonly set at 0.05, it represents the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
+In this context, if the probability value (p-value) is less than α, the results are considered statistically significant.

 Recommended video: